-Singaporeans were shocked by the Facebook post by Sharifah Begum who posted that she was told she could not wear a hijab (as an admin assistant).
-And this came three months after Sani B Sarip’s post, describing how a Chinese boy was heard in a cinema saying he didn’t want to “sit beside Malay people”?
+Several years ago, Singaporeans were shocked by a Facebook post from an admin assistant who stated that she was told she could not wear a hijab.
+This incident came shortly after a Chinese boy was heard in a cinema saying he didn’t want to “sit beside Malay people”?

 Comments Fiona Walker, CEO and principal of schools of Julia Gabriel Centre Singapore, “There is really no excuse to not be tolerant in Singapore, we all work together and live together, celebrate each others festivals and celebrations.

-Walker adds: “Be alert to the influences around your child, sometimes an old-fashioned mindset that may have been more accepted in the past may need to be addressed.
+Walker adds, “Be alert to the influences around your child, sometimes an old-fashioned mindset that may have been more accepted in the past may need to be addressed.
 For example, sometimes grandparents can hold a point of view which is not what you want your child growing up with.”

 It is important that you explain to the older generation that your child should not be exposed to such views, and that casual comments and old names are not acceptable these days.